-We have helped to establish worker representative councils with eleven of our largest suppliers, to increase worker voice representation to raise and resolve issues regarding working conditions, pay, or any concerns about modern slavery.
+We have helped to establish worker representative councils, to increase worker voice representation to raise and resolve issues regarding working conditions, pay, or any concerns about modern slavery.
 Factory management are provided with training on how to ensure worker representatives are freely elected, how to collect suggestions from all employees and how to report back on outcomes from the worker committee meetings.
 WHSmith monitors the worker committees closely, reviewing agendas and meeting minutes and ensuring that any corrective action is undertaken, and that appropriate remedy is provided for workers.

 The aim of the project is to help some of our key suppliers to develop fully functioning worker management committees to represent workers on any matter affecting their rights and to resolve problems as they arise.
-Over 80 issues have been identified this year across the 11 factories, with nearly all of them being addressed and remedied successfully.
-They included issues relating to worker safety and welfare, Covid-19 prevention measures, holiday and rest day arrangements, and food and accommodation.
+164 issues have been identified this year across 26 suppliers' factories, with all of them being addressed and remedied successfully.
+They included issues relating to working and living arrangements, worker health and safety and food quality.